Diarrhoea and vomiting in dogs and cats: what to do with an upset stomach

 I could go on, but I think this list helps give people an idea of how non-specific vomiting and diarrhoea are as a clinical sign in our pets.

-We know talking about what your pet’s vomit or diarrhoea looks like is not everyone’s favourite topic of conversation, but your vet is usually keen for a description or a picture.
+We know talking about what your pet’s vomit or diarrhoea looks like is not everyone’s favourite topic of conversation, but your vet is usually keen on a description or a picture.

 It can really help us figure out what caused it, as well as how serious the scenario might be.